Sja-88/Image_Inpainting/README.md

 # Simulation Examples
 Following simulation results are from my master's project "Research on An Exemplar-based Image Inpainting Algorithm".
-Part of the images are from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/.
+Images used can be download from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/.

 ## Image inpainting:
 <p align="center">